 1. Script-based rule engine

-The script-based rule engine is the most basic type of business rules engine.
+The script-based rule engine is the most basic type of business engine.
 It is also the easiest to set up and get started with.
-However, it also has limitations such as being unable to support complex workflows, logic and calculations.
+However, it also has limitations such as being unable to support complex workflows, logic, and calculations.

 2. Declarative rule engine

-The declarative rule engine is a more advanced type of business rules engine that can be used in an enterprise environment.
-It allows for more complex workflows, logic and calculations to take place in the background without any user input or involvement needed.
+The declarative rule engine is a more advanced type of business engine that can be used in an enterprise environment.
+It allows for more complex workflows, decision logic based bre, and calculations to take place in the background without any user input or involvement needed.

 3. Hybrid rule engine

-The hybrid rule engine combines the best aspects from both script-based and declarative engines; it has a graphical interface for easy configuration but it still supports programmatic development.
+The hybrid rule engine combines the best aspects of both script-based and declarative engines; it has a graphical interface for easy configuration but it still supports programmatic development or coding based bre.